refenv/cijoe/docs/source/index.rst

 and  :jenkins:`Jenkins <>`.
-It also allows for seamless execution of the same scripts on local systems, enabling developers to switch between CI providers while maintaining the ability to run automated tasks locally.
+It also allows for seamless execution of the same scripts on local systems, enabling developers to switch between CI providers while maintaining the ability to run the same automation locally.

 .. figure:: _static/cijoe-networked.drawio.png
    :alt: Development Environment